- Undergraduate Students

 Campus and Crime Map

-- Queen Mary has accommodation available for both undergraduate and postgraduate students across its campuses, with the Mile End site being one of the largest residential campuses in London.
+- The Mile End campus contains over 2,000 rooms, making it one of the largest residential campuses in London.
 All accommodation is in self-catered flats and maisonettes.

 - There is dedicated accommodation for medical and dental students at Dawson Hall (Charterhouse Square) and Floyer House (Whitechapel campus).

 |Self-Catered||from £128 to £176 per week|